Current as at and approved by the Board on 25 June 2019

 The Investment Manager has implemented a risk management and compliance framework which enables the identification of risks, the execution of appropriate responses, the monitoring of risks and the controls applied to mitigate risks.

 The main areas of risk that have been identified are market risk and operational risk.
 As a listed investment company Thorney Opportunities will always bear market risk as it invests its capital in assets that are not risk free.
-Operational risks can include legal, regulatory, disaster recovery, systems, process and human resource risks.
+Operational risks can include legal, regulatory, disaster recovery, systems, process and human resource, environmental and social risks.
 Our risk management framework has been designed to monitor, review and continually improve risk management throughout the Company.

-For the year ended 30 June 2018 the Audit and Risk Committee reviewed TOP’s risk management framework and the Board was satisfied that it continues to be sound.
+For the year ended 30 June 2019 the Audit and Risk Committee reviewed the Company’s risk management framework and the Board was satisfied that it continues to be sound.